Kieraan/Stickii/README.md

-Stickii 2.0
+Stickii 0.1
 ===========

 Stickii Bukkit plugin reborn

-CURRENT VERSION IS NOT TESTED BUT WORKS
+CURRENT VERSION IS NOT FULLY TESTED BUT WORKS FINE :)